-If you're not going to drive your vehicle for 25 days or more, remove the black, negative (-) cable from the battery.
+If you are not going to drive your vehicle for 25 days or more, remove the black, negative (-) cable from the battery.
 This will help keep your battery from running down.

 Batteries have acid that can burn you and gas that can explode.
-You can be badly hurt if you aren't careful.
-See "Jump Starting" next for tips on working around a battery without getting hurt.
+You can be badly hurt if you are not careful.
+See Jump Starting on page 5-44 for tips on working around a battery without getting hurt.